Run-time estimation of system and sub-system level power consumption: Power model validation through thermal measurements

 One of the challenges for HW or SW designers is to validate their simulation data with empirical data.
 They require some type of utility or tool to measure power consumption and compare with their simulation data.
 One of these methods to capture real time data to validate power or thermal models is an infrared measurement setup developed by F.J.
 Mesa-Martinez, J.Nayfach-Battilana and J. Renau at University of California Santa Cruz.
 Their approach is to capture thermal maps using infrared cameras with high spatial resolution and high frame rate.
 Then a genetic algorithm finds a power equation for each floorplan block of processor that produces the capture thermal map to give detailed information about power breakdown (leakage and dynamic).
 They also developed an image processing filter to increase the thermal image accuracy.
 The biggest challenge for this approach is to obtain a detailed power map from the thermal measurements.
 There is no direct mapping between measured information and power.
 A genetic algorithm was developed described in reference that iterates multiple thermal traces and compares them with the results from thermal simulator to find the best power correlation.

 The first step is to measure the temperature using IR camera and within the oil coolant that flows over the top of the chip surface, the detailed setup information is described in reference.
 Oil is chosen because of ease in modeling and accuracy.
 The infrared cameras must be calibrated to compensate for different material thermal emissions, lens configurations, and other factors in reference.
 A second filter is also applied to compensate for the optical distortion induced by lens setup.
 A very accurate thermal model is required in this approach to account for effects of the liquid cooling setup accurately.
 The model equations are described in reference.

 Designers can use this method to validate their simulation or optimize their design especially because this method provides the breakdown information about leakage and dynamic power consumption.
 This method is also helpful in chip packaging design, heat sink, and cooling system.
 This method also shows designers which part of floorplan blocks propagates heat faster or slower.

-Conclusion

-Estimating power consumption is critical for hardware, software developers, and other computing system users like Internet companies to save energy or to optimize their HW/SW to be more energy efficient.
-It is also critical because one can use the available resources accordingly.
-Simulators are only good during design but their estimation also needs to be verified.
-Simulators in general have high errors due to manufacturing of hardware components.
-Power meters measure power consumption for the whole system but does not give detailed breakdowns about dissipated power so designers can optimize their application or hardware.
-This paper analyzed different methods that researchers have discovered in recent years to resolve some of the issues above.